metno/ansible-role-root-keys/README.md

 Version
 -------

+* `2.2.0` --- Added support for RHEL8, removed centos6 from testng.
 * `2.1.4` --- removed ubuntu precise from testing
 * `2.1.3` --- added tests for ubuntu focal, 20.04
 * `2.1.2` --- tested with Ansible 2.9.11